 What is a Home Health Aide?

-For people who naturally love caring for people, becoming a home health aide (HHA) could serve as a calling.
-Women and men in these professions love caring for people as if they were their own family.
+For people who naturally love caring for people, becoming a home health aide could serve as a fantastic career.
+Women and men in this profession love caring for people as if they were their own family.
 Home health aides tend to shower patients with love and care to help promote healing and overall well-being.
 They are responsible for taking care of patients who are suffering from chronic illnesses or disabilities, or are elderly and need continuous care while living at home.

-Being an aide is so much more than just assisting the person as they heal and go through life.
-In fact, it is about building trust with the patient and the family when they are at the most vulnerable moments of their life.
-Not only that, but home health aides also serve as the eyes and ears of doctors and nurses.
-Whenever the doctors or nurses need assistance with a patient, they are always sure to consult the aide first because they are oftentimes the first to notice a change in the patient’s condition.
+Being a home health aide is so much more than just assisting the person as they heal and go through life.
+In fact, it is about building trust with the patient and the family when they are at their most vulnerable.
+Home health aides also serve as the eyes and ears for doctors and nurses, as they are oftentimes the first to notice a change in the patient’s condition.

 What does a Home Health Aide do?